oh-balcony/oh-raspi/README.md

 and select `Advanced Options` and then `SPI`.
 Afterwards the Pi will need to be rebooted for the changes to take effect.

+## Usage

+Clone the git repository:

+   git clone

+### Configuration

+Copy the file `config.sample.py` to `config.py` and adapt it to your needs.

+### Starting

+Run:

+    ./main.py

+### Autostart

+To automatically start the script when the Raspberry Pi is rebooted, execute:

+    crontab -e

+... and then add the following line to the crontab:

+    @reboot sleep 5 && screen -dmS oh-raspi /home/pi/scripts/oh-raspi/main.py

+(Replace the full path to the script with the location where you installed it.)